MicrosoftDocs/windows-dev-docs/hub/powertoys/dsc-configure.md

 winget configure .\configuration.dsc.yaml
 ```

-This command installs the latest version of PowerToys and then uses the PowerToysConfigure resource to apply various settings for multiple PowerToys modules.
+This command installs the latest version of PowerToys and uses the PowerToysConfigure resource to apply settings for multiple PowerToys modules.
 More examples can be found [here](https://github.com/microsoft/PowerToys/tree/main/src/dsc/Microsoft.PowerToys.Configure/examples).

 ## Available Configuration Settings by Module